MegapolisPlayer/MegapolisPlayer/README.md

 U2D License - a license for commerical projects

+PositionPointCounter - a small calc for calculating points based on positions

 ## Current Projects
 *Versailles* - a cross platform x64 game engine (closed-source, free to use and open-source docs)